Agungvpzz/Survival-Analysis/README.md

 ## 4. Methodology
 ### A. Exploratory Data Analysis (EDA)
 1. Visualizing churn composition using a pie chart and analyzing churn distribution across tenure with a bar chart.
-2. Assessing feature relationships by calculating the Pearson correlation coefficient between each feature and churn, then visualizing the results with a bar chart.
+3. Assessing feature relationships by calculating the Pearson correlation coefficient between each feature and churn, then visualizing the results with a bar chart.
+4. Visualizing churn composition across unique values of all categorical features using a stacked bar chart.
-3. Evaluating categorical feature impact using chi-squared (χ²) tests to determine whether churn distributions differ significantly across unique category values.
+5. Evaluating categorical feature impact using chi-squared (χ²) tests to determine whether churn distributions differ significantly across unique category values.

 ### B. Survival Function Estimation using the Kaplan-Meier Method (Non-Parametric)
 1. Plotting the survival function curve along with its confidence interval using a line chart.